stride3d/stride-docs/en/manual/glossary/index.md

 - [Stride project](../files-and-folders/project-structure.md) (in .NET: solution): Contains code and assets used for creating a Stride game.
 - [Project package](../files-and-folders/project-packages/index.md) (in .NET: C# project): A separated portion of a project's code and assets, used for organization.
 - [Platform package](../files-and-folders/project-packages/index.md#platform-packages): A special type of project package that represents a specific platform (e.g. Windows or Linux).
-- [External package](../files-and-folders/external-packages/index.md): An external project package that a project can reference in order to use it's code and assets.
+- [External package](../files-and-folders/external-packages/index.md): An external project package that can be referenced in order to use it's code and assets.
 - [Entry point](../files-and-folders/project-packages/index.md#entry-point): The place in code where a game's execution starts from.
 - [Building](../files-and-folders/building-the-game/index.md): Process of converting raw project files into a playable game.
 - [Publishing](../files-and-folders/building-the-game/index.md#what-is-publishing): Building the final version of the game that can be distributed.